mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_server_description_t.rst

 Clean up a ``mongoc_server_description_t`` with :symbol:`mongoc_server_description_destroy()` when necessary.

 Applications receive a temporary reference to a ``mongoc_server_description_t`` as a parameter to an SDAM Monitoring callback that must not be destroyed.
+See
 :doc:`Introduction to Application Performance Monitoring <application-performance-monitoring>`.

 .. only:: html